 Step 2.
-Strain the liquid through a muslin or jelly-bag at least twice if not three times.
-Your aim is to remove as much of the ‘bits’ as possible.
+Strain the liquid through a muslin or a jelly bag at least twice if not three times.
+Your aim is to remove as many of the ‘bits’ as possible.
 Leave your final filtered liquid in a jar to settle for at least a few hours and preferably overnight.
 If you have a jar that has a spout, like the tea infuser I use, it will make the final step easier.

 Step 4.
 Gently pour the infused rum into the sugared wine leaving as much of the sediment in the container as possible.
 Though not harmful, this residue of fruit and spices will be unsightly and can cloud your liqueur.

 Step 5.
 Pour your Shrub into clean, sterilised bottles, store them in a dark place, and allow them to mature for a week before serving.
 This week helps to clear the alcohol but also adds mellows out the flavour but if you can’t wait that long go ahead and have a sneaky sample.
 Due to the fresh juice used in this recipe, try to use your final alcohol within four to six weeks.
 Refrigeration will also help to prolong the shelf-life.

 Rum shrub isn’t the only alcoholic treat that you can whip up at home.
 Here are even more homemade liqueur recipes that you can make easily and inexpensively: